cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-04-create-message.md

 * Specify who is playing reds.
 Let's call the field `red`.
 * Specify who is playing blacks.
 Let's call the field: `black`.

-With this in mind, you instruct Starport to do the necessary:
+Instruct Starport to take care of all this:

 ```sh
 $ starport scaffold message createGame red black --module checkers --response idValue